foureyes/csci-ua.0480-fall2020-034/homework/react-lab.markdown

     * only add your components and your call to `ReactDOM.render`
 3. add styles easily by adding a `style` tag in `index.html` and writing your css directly there

-To deploy your app in codepen.io... (only valid if you developed locally, otherwise, your code is _already there_)
+To deploy your app in codepen.io...

 1. configure babel, React and React DOM as shown in the gif above (see Instructions &rarr; setup)
 2. copy all of your __components__ over to the js panel (don't include any of the import statements)